 Lastly, we analyse if individual differences influence the assessment of \ac{ai}.
-With regards to the associations between the four assessment variables interpreted as an individual user factor, both samples show a similar pattern.
-First, as for the evaluations of the topics, there is an inverse relationship between perceived risk and utility in both the sample from China ($r=-.496$, $p<.001$) and Germany ($r=-.342$, $p=.052$).
-Second, in both samples risk is associated negatively (CHN: $r=-.540$, $p<.001$; GER: $r=-.457$, $p=.003$) and benefit positively (CHN: $r=.735$, $p<.001$; GER: $r=.734$, $p<.001$) with the overall value of the topics.
-Table \ref{tab:correlationuseroverall} lists the correlation between the demographic variables, the explanatory user factors, and the average \ac{ai} attributes.
+With regards to the associations between the four assessment variables interpreted as an individual difference, both samples show a similar pattern.
+First, as for the evaluations of the topics, there is an inverse relationship between perceived risk and benefit in both the sample from China ($r=-.496$, $p<.001$) and Germany ($r=-.342$, $p=.052$).
+Second, in both samples risk is associated negatively (China: $r=-.540$, $p<.001$; Germany: $r=-.457$, $p=.003$) and benefit positively (China: $r=.735$, $p<.001$; Germany: $r=.734$, $p<.001$) with the overall value attributed to the topics.
+Table \ref{tab:correlationuseroverall} lists the correlation between the demographic variables, the individual-level differences, and the average \ac{ai} attributes.

-It is worth noting that many correlations between the explanatory user factors and the attributions, though intuitively meaningful and potentially non-negligible, were not statistical significant due to the small sample size; especially in the Chinese sample (e.g., the correlation between GAAIS-negative and Perceived AI Risks with a non-significant $r>.4$).
-We refrain from an deeper analysis of the potential influence of individual differences and user diversity on the perception of AI and the risk-utility tradeoff and highlight the need for further research with larger sample sizes to address these questions.
+It is worth noting that many correlations between the individual-level differences and the attributions, though intuitively meaningful and potentially non-negligible, were not statistical significant due to the small sample size; especially in the Chinese sample.
+Here, for example, correlation between GAAIS-negative and perceived AI Risks was comparatively large but a non-significant ($r>.4$).
+We refrain from an deeper analysis of the potential influence of the individual-level differences on the perception of AI and the risk-benefit tradeoff.
+Future research with larger sample sizes are needed to address these questions.